Beyond islands: A free probabilistic approach: Results

 When is the island formula~\eqref{eq:island_pssy} valid?
 The general answer was proposed by AP, who claim that the QES prescription in AdS/CFT is only valid in regimes governed by the \emph{one-shot entropies}~\cite{akers2021leading}.
 These entropies characterize information processing tasks in the one-shot regime where the only one copy of the source is involved.
 This is in contrast to how the Shannon/von Neuamnn entropy is relevant in the asymptotic regime where many identical and independent copies of the source are assumed.

-In the context of the island formula in the PSSY model, the relevance of these one-shot entropies was confirmed in~\cite{wang2022refined}.
+In the context of the island formula in the PSSY model, the relevance of these one-shot entropies was first discussed in~\cite{wang2022refined}.
 The main point is that the island formula only holds when a black hole is still young such that the \emph{smooth min-entropy} of its emitted radiation (in the effectively description) is below $\sbh-\O(\sqrt{\beta})$, or when a black hole gets old enough such that the \emph{smooth max-entropy} of emitted radiation (in the effectively description) is above $\sbh+\O(\sqrt{\beta})$.

 We have shown that the free convolution formula offers an accurate value of $S(\tilde R)$ in any regime.
 Therefore, the convolution formula should reduce to the island formula under the above one-shot entropic conditions.
-While we sum over all NC permutations in \eqref{eq:replicatrick}, we will only get something akin to a generalize entropy (after taking the logarithm) if a single term dominates.
-In particular, the island formula corresponds to either $\pi=1$ or $\pi=\eta$ dominating the sum.
-Therefore, the island formula holds if and only if the convolution factorizes.
+We have observed this phenomenon in Fig.~\ref{fig:page_curve} where the transitions occur at $\sbh=15$, corresponding to the min-entropy, and $\sbh=35$, corresponding to the max-entropy.
+These transition are further smoothed out by the finite temperature corrections.
 Our goal in this subsection is to show that the convolution factorizes precisely under the above mentioned entropic conditions.
 Instead of directly comparing the size of each summand to single out the dominant term, we resort to the generalized Page's model introduced previously that realizes this spectral distribution.\footnote{This strategy is the same as how AP argued the relevance of the one-shot entropies in the corrected QES prescription~\cite{akers2021leading} using RTN and the decoupling theorems, whereas a direct comparison among the saddle contributions is carried out in a replica trick GPI derivation in~\cite{wang2022refined}.} \\

 We first introduce the one-shot entropies, which for us specifically refer to the smooth min-entropy and the smooth max-entropy.\footnote{The max-entropy is usually defined with the R\'enyi-1/2 entropy rather than the R\'enyi-0 (Hartley) entropy that we used, as the former is preferred for the duality relations that are particularly useful when dealing with the conditional versions.
 We stick to the latter for its better intuition as measuring the rank of the state.
 In any case, their difference is often small after smoothing. cf. Tomamichel~\cite{tomamichel2015quantum} for a comprehensive review.}